netgroup-polito/frog4-datastore/README.md

 # Datastore service for NF images and templates, NF-FG, and more

-This project defines some minimal code needed to start a server handling Virtual Network Functions templates and images:
+This project defines some minimal code needed to start a server storing information exploited by the FROG v.4:
-* VNF template: file that describes the characteristics of the VNF, such as the implemented function (e.g., firewall, NAT, etc), required resources (e.g.,  CPU, memory), required environment (e.g., KVM hypervisor, Docker, etc), and more (e.g., number and type of virtual interfaces, etc).
+* NF template: file that describes the characteristics of the network function, such as the implemented function (e.g., firewall, NAT, etc), required resources (e.g.,  CPU, memory), required environment (e.g., KVM hypervisor, Docker, etc), and more (e.g., number and type of virtual interfaces, etc).
+Examples of templates, which have to follow a proper [schema](https://github.com/netgroup-polito/vnf-template-library/schema.json), are available in [sample-templates](./sample-templates);
-* VNF image: raw image of the VNF (e.g, VM disk).
-In some case the VNF image is stored directly from this server; in other cases it is stored in a different backend (e.g., OpenStack Glance).
+* NF image: raw image of the NF (e.g, VM disk, archive file).
+In some cases the NF image is stored directly from this server; in other cases it is stored in a different backend (e.g., OpenStack Glance);
+* NF-FG: file that describes a network functions forwaring graph, written according to a proper [schema](https://github.com/netgroup-polito/nffg-library/schema.json).

 ## How to configure the datastore